Radical Sharing & Universal Love Don’t Work

 Brotherly love expressed as courtesy, sympathy, and empathy can and should transcend the boundaries of family, tribe and nation.
 But the intense familial love one has for family members and close friends almost never goes that far.
 Human biology tells us that love within the family is stronger than brotherly love.

-The Practice of G>O>D> shows us that there are Concentric Circles of Concern around each individual human.
-We see a gradation of care when we move from the outer ring to the inner ring: obey the law, do no harm, courtesy, friendliness, helpfulness, empathy, sympathy, concern, agape, friendship, love.
+The Practice of Continuing Creation shows us that there are Concentric Circles of Concern around each individual human.
+We see a gradation of increasing care when we move from the outer ring to the inner ring: obey the law; do no harm; courtesy; friendliness; helpfulness; empathy; sympathy; concern; agape; friendship; love.

 And while it is well and good to extend universal brotherly love, for the vast majority of us, brotherly love cannot and should not be all-consuming.